Frosty515/Custom-Arch/README.md

 ## Design

 - 64-bit architecture

-Full design can be found in [docs/design.md](docs/design.md) The design of some internal aspects can be found in [docs/internals.md](docs/internals.md)
+- Full design can be found in [docs/design.md](docs/design.md)
+- Design of some internal aspects can be found in [docs/internals.md](docs/internals.md)

 ## Pre-requisites